 Basile is a very small town located in the state of Louisiana.
 With a population of 1,187 people and two associated neighborhoods, Basile is the 220th largest community in Louisiana.

-Overall, Basile’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Basile’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Basile in 2022 was $14,878, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $59,512 for a family of four.
 However, Basile contains both very wealthy and poor people as well.